 We see a similar strategy with Merge Mansion.

 The current one is no different.
-However, it’s Halloween-themed, which is appropriate for this time of the year.

 App Promo Video

 A game’s app promo video is one of the most important ASO elements, as this format tends to drive more organic conversions.

 Its main purpose is to demonstrate the different features a game offers and instruct people to download it.